 Crack Cocaine Kills

 While the act of smoking crack cocaine results in an immediate, intense high, these feelings of elation only last about fifteen minutes.
-Unfortunately, with long-term use, the high is replaced by a greatly increased risk of heart attack, stroke and heart disease – as well as a life-altering addiction.
+Unfortunately, with long-term use, the high is replaced by a greatly increased risk of heart attack, stroke and heart disease – as well as other effects of crack cocaine abuse, along with a possible life-altering addiction.

 Crack or Cocaine?